Object of Obsession

 "Goodbye, my little Xack Hathaway..."
 The Joker whispered with a devilish smile stretching across his bleached face.

 The orderlies opened Xack's cell door and watched her walk into it before they shut it behind her and walked away to attend to other things.

 Xack certainty had enough of the dreary setting of her "room" here.
 All she really had was an uncomfortable cot to sleep on, and that's about it.
 As far as using the restrooms, she would have to push a buzzer next to her door to use the facilities.
 It was extremely unsettling for her to do that, since she much enjoyed her privacy no matter where she was.

 At least she was fortunate enough for the asylum to let her keep her drawing utensils and sketchbooks in the cell with her, otherwise she would be bored out of her mind!
 She dearly missed playing videogames, that's for sure!

 Xack yawned and sat on her bed, pulling out her sketchbook from under the mattress to perhaps draw something, but then changed her mind for she was too sleepy to concentrate.

 quietly to herself, and they were words that made her feel so content inside.
 She laid down and stared up at the ceiling, deeply in thought about today's events that transpired.
 "And there's nothing that will keep me from staying here any longer."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, mysterioWrite a Review